Salaah01/django-action-triggers/docs/source/actions/aws_lambda.rst

 .. include:: ../partials/django_models_for_scenarios.rst

-Let's say you want to send a message to AWS SNS when a new sale is created.
-You can achieve this by following these steps:
+Suppose you have an AWS Lambda function that sends an email to a user when a trigger is activated.
+We'll call this function `send_email_to_user`.

 Step 1: Create a `Config` Model Instance (Base Action)
 ------------------------------------------------------